Big Brother (Australian TV series)

-Big Brother Australia (also known simply as Big Brother) is an Australian reality show based on the international Big Brother format created by John de Mol.
+Big Brother (also known as Big Brother Australia) is an Australian reality show based on the international Big Brother format created by John de Mol Jr..
 Following the premise of other versions of the format, the show features a group of contestants, known as "housemates" who live together in a specially constructed house that is isolated from the outside world.
 The housemates are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
-Throughout the course of the competition, housemates are evicted from the house - eliminated from the competition.
+Throughout the course of the competition, housemates are evicted from the house – eliminated from the competition.
 The last remaining housemate wins the competition and is awarded a cash prize.
+The series is named after the fictional totalitarian dictator from George Orwell's 1949 novel Nineteen Eighty-Four.

 Big Brother was produced from 2001 and ran for eight seasons and a Celebrity edition on Network Ten before the network cancelled it in July 2008 after experiencing audience erosion and controversy.
 Big Brother returned in 2012 on the Nine Network.
 Nine's iteration of the series lasted 3 seasons and was not renewed beyond 2015.
+Each of the first eleven previous seasons was produced by Endemol Australia and Endemol Southern Star.

-In 2019 the Seven Network picked up the series, which is produced by Endemol Shine Australia.
-All eleven previous seasons were produced by Endemol Australia and Endemol Southern Star.
-The twelfth season aired in 2020.
-The series was renewed for a 13th season in June 2020.
-Seven has also commissioned a new celebrity edition titled Big Brother VIP to air on 1 November 2021.
+In 2019, the Seven Network picked up the series, which was produced by Endemol Shine Australia.
+This iteration of the series was pre-recorded and featured a revamped competitive format, based on the American version of Big Brother and ran for four regular seasons (including a special edition featuring new and returning housemates in commemoration of the show's 21st anniversary in 2022) as well as a celebrity edition titled Big Brother VIP.
+As a result of a poor reception to the 15th season, a planned 16th season (and the fifth to be aired by Seven) that was announced for 2024 did not eventuate.

-The Ten and Nine iterations of the series used a compound located at the Dreamworld theme park, on the Gold Coast, Queensland, as the Big Brother House.
-It has since been abandoned and vandalised.
-In June 2019, the house was set ablaze and burnt down entirely.
-The entire compound was demolished by Dreamworld in August 2019.
-A new Big Brother House located on Sydney Harbour's North Head is used for Seven's iteration of the series in season 12, although this house has since been pulled down following season 13.
-The following VIP season was filmed at a newly built compound in Sydney Olympic Park.
-The Season 14 was too filmed at this location.

-The series was renewed for a fifteenth season at Sevens 2023 upfronts in October 2022, under the title Big Brother: House of Love.
+On 16 September 2024, it was confirmed that Network 10 would be reviving Big Brother for its sixteenth season in November 2025, returning to the original live format with live nominations, live evictions, and a 24/7 live stream, with Endemol Shine Australia set to produce.

 Format

 Housemates must remain in the house at all times, with the aim of avoiding eviction from the house to be the last Housemate remaining to win a substantial cash prize at the end of the series.
-Alternatively, housemates can also be removed from the house if Big Brother feels this is necessary, and can voluntarily leave the show at any time.
-In order to support the housemates' well-being, all participants have access to psychologists and a doctor, at all times.
+Alternatively, housemates can also be removed from the house if Big Brother feels this is necessary and can voluntarily leave the show at any time.
+In order to support the housemates' well-being, all participants have access to psychologists and a doctor at all times.
 Housemates are filmed 24 hours per day with edited highlights broadcast during prime time slots every evening.